 Step 8: Include Smiley Faces

 It is important to understand the amount of capacity in labor at each process.
 When developing the VSM, you might see that a bottleneck exists because of an imbalance in labor.
-Add a smiley face over each process box to define the number of laborers that we were in the process when the value stream was captured.
+Add a smiley face over each process box to define the number of laborers involved in the process when capturing the value stream.

 What is an example of a Value Stream Map?